-This feedback can help prioritize strategies moving forward - for example, expanding the City's current repair program, or helping residents with access to those resources.
+This feedback can help prioritize strategies moving forward - for example, expanding the City's current repair program, or helping residents gain access to these resources.
 Additionally, the cost data presented below combined with issues with high utility costs may indicate an opportunity for home retrofit programs to increase energy efficiency.